citp/privacy-policy-historical/s/sl/slt/sltrib.com.md

 SL Trib also uses your Personal Data for interest-based advertising, retargeting, and contextual advertising.
 Interest-based advertising involves the collection of data across different web domains so we can deliver ads that are tailored to your interests.
 Our retargeting practices allow SL Trib to show you products we think you would be interested in based on your activity on the Services.
 Contextual ads are customized based on the content you are viewing at any particular time.
-You can read more about this type of data-driven marketing on the Network Advertising Initiative website, [http://www.networkadvertising.org](http://www.networkadvertising.org/).
+You can read more about this type of data-driven marketing or to opt-out on the Network Advertising Initiative website, <http://www.networkadvertising.org/managing/opt_out.asp>.
+To disable cookies visit: [www.aboutads.info/choices](http://www.aboutads.info/choices).

 We may combine information we collect about you through the Services with other information about you that we receive from third-party sources.
 By way of example and not limitation, we may use a change of address or other list service to ensure that our records for your account are accurate.

 **D. How We Share Your Information with Third Parties.**

 We may share the Personal Data we collect in connection with the Services with third parties, as described below:

 **1\.
 Third Parties Who Provide Services or Information Through the Service**

 If you are a user, we may share your Personal Data with project creators, who may use the information to fulfill product orders, develop and improve their products, and contact you about product orders, future products, or their company in general.

 **2\.
 Public Content**